MustafaAsadi/RISC-V-bus-based-archietcture-CPU/README.md

  Key Features
 - Complete datapath with bus-based communication between units
 - Supports all major RISC-V instruction types (R, I, S, B, J)
-- Modular design including ALU, register file, memory, and control units
+- Modular design including ALU, register file, memory, and control unit with mirco programming feature
 - Sign and zero extension units for immediate value handling
 - Control signals modeled as a 16-bit input to drive the datapath
 - Extensive testbenches for each module and the full datapath